 - If you have Risk configured, the associate inherits the application’s risk level.

 If your risk model uses an Associates risk factor, at this point the associate's details are checked against the rules of the risk factor and the application’s total risk score is re-calculated.
 The risk level is reassigned to the application based on the application’s total risk score.
 All company associates inherit the new risk level.

-If you have Risk configured to automatically reject profiles based on risk level and the re-calculated risk level matches your specifications, the application is rejected and the subsequent steps do not take place.
+If you have Risk configured to automatically reject applications based on risk level and the re-calculated risk level matches your specifications, the application is rejected and the subsequent steps do not take place.
 Learn more about rejected applications.

 - The product’s associate smart policy is applied to the associate.
 If the product’s associate smart policies are specific to associate roles, the associate smart policy is selected according to the associate’s role.

 - The associate smart policy rules are applied to create a list of onboarding tasks for the associate’s profile.